dalva24/Alastor/README.md

         location / {
             grpc_pass grpc://localhost:41457;
+			access_log off;
         }
     }
 }
 ```
 Source: https://www.nginx.com/blog/nginx-1-13-10-grpc/
 Note that by default, Alastor Server runs at port 41457
+Note that `access_log off;` is important, as otherwise nginx logs will be bombarded by the tens of thousands of connections that will be made during a download

 ### Client